A Guide to Watering Cactus

 • Light watering every 3 weeks in Jun, Jul, Aug

-Rather than rely on a fixed watering schedule we highly recommend investing in a soil moisture meter.
-They are reasonably cheap and are available at most gardening and hardware stores.
+Rather than relying on a fixed watering schedule, we highly recommend investing in a soil moisture meter.
+They are reasonably cheap and available at most gardening and hardware stores.

 Spring, Summer & Autumn: Soak your cactus whenever it drops to around 15% moisture;